Section: The Repairs of Arich Anpin (Openings 101–109)

 Source — English (Greenbaum):

-> …and gives power to Holiness through the supreme unity.
+…and gives power to Holiness through the supreme unity.
 This is the future repair that will reign in time to come, of which the sages said: "He is destined to honor the Beard" (Idra Rabba 134b), as it is written: "And God will be exalted alone on that day " (Isaiah 2:11).
 And then Holiness alone will rule throughout the world.
-Plain English:

 What this paragraph does.
 Carries the chapter's fourth chain-stage and its eschatological projection.
 The Idra Rabba 134b citation grounds the future-Beard doctrine in Zoharic tradition; the Isaiah 2:11 citation grounds the Holiness-alone doctrine in scripture; the closing sentence states the consummation.
 The paragraph closes the chapter and the unit's cosmic-ethical export.